grocky/ddns-service/README.md

 # DDNS Service

-**A serverless Dynamic DNS service for keeping track of your home or office public IP address.**
+**A serverless Dynamic DNS service that automatically updates DNS records when your IP changes.**

 Stop losing access to your home network.
-Whether you're running a home lab, self-hosting services, or need reliable remote access, DDNS Service automatically tracks your public IP so you always know how to connect back home.
+Whether you're running a home lab, self-hosting services, or need reliable remote access, DDNS Service automatically tracks your public IP and updates Route53 DNS records so you always have a stable hostname to connect to.

 ## Why DDNS Service?